arnabs542/Algorithm-and-Data-Structure/doc/heap_stack.md

 ```

-* __max-heap__ K is max, so if we pop K-1 numbers, we pop K-1 larger number , and remaining is K-th largest
+* __max-heap__ heap top is max, so if we pop K-1 numbers, we pop K-1 larger number , and remaining is K-th largest

 ```CPP
 class Solution {